 Signs of female orgasm

-I know a lot of people say this but I am extremely sexually active, not that I have sex with a lot of people (I've had 8 sexual partners), but in terms of frequency (I can't remember 3 consecutive days without it).
-I tell you this because my question has to deal with something I really should know by now and people have asked me it numerous times and I give them my best answer, but knowing the female gender so well I know that they are tricky and complicated and are all extremely different, so it is difficult to say what's true for one is true for all.
+I know a lot of people say this, but I am extremely sexually active.
+Not that I have sex with a lot of people (I've had 8 sexual partners), but in terms of frequency (I can't remember 3 consecutive days without it).
+I tell you this because my question has to deal with something I really should know by now.
+People have asked me about it numerous times and I give them my best answer, but knowing the female gender so well, I know that they are tricky and complicated and are all extremely different.
+So, it is difficult to say whether what’s true for one is true for all.

 My question is, are there ANY physical/biological traits to female orgasms?
-Like with us males no matter how good of an actor we are, we could be freaking Tom Hanks, but if you don't see a cloudy, white, sticky fluid, then you know there is still more of the mountain you need to climb.
-What I want to know, is if there is any physical trait that is involuntary, or most common for females when they climax (i.e. nipples are not erect during a female orgasm?
+Like with us males, no matter how good of an actor we are, even if we were freaking Tom Hanks, you would still see a cloudy, white, sticky fluid letting you know a guy has had an orgasm.
+What I want to know is if there is any physical trait that is involuntary, or most common for females when they climax (e.g. nipples erect).
 And please don't tell me things like "heavy breathing", "contraction of muscles", "grunting" or responses that any moron could "learn" just by watching a porn or anything.
-I'm looking for a concrete scientific response here.. if you don't know then just say so.
+I'm looking for a concrete scientific response here.
+If you don't know, then just say so.
+Thank you very much.

 Well Sir, I can certainly appreciate your desire to know the exact sign that a woman has really reached an authentic orgasm.
 Thank you for the option of saying "I don't know."
 However, I do know and the answer is, "There really is no reliable outward signal of this climactic event!"
 My suggestion is simple: ASK THE WOMAN!

 You will not know by erect nipples, because some women's nipples will firm up just by becoming aroused.
 However, they will also become erect if a woman is cold or if she is nervous!